project-ias/project-ias/README.md

 To deploy
 - If you want your changes(both frontend and backend) to be deployed.
 SSH to the server.
 Run the `deploy.sh` script present in the home directory.

+# Project Structure
+- In `frontend` directory
+  - `src/components` contains Components to be displayed
+  - All constants are in `src/cnstants/constants.js`
+- In `backend` directory
+   - `index.js` contains the server code
+   - Other `*.js` files add JSON data to MeiliSearch
+   - `pyq_scrapers` contains python files to scrape data, along with JSON files containing the data

 # Cronjob

 ## Flow: